OUR ADVENTURES

 Getting ready to try Moose River for trout

-No fish, but watched these canada geese take off and fly by us
+No fish, but watched these canada geese take off and

 We see a lot of rabbits on the dirt roads